rodemann/rodemann.github.io/_posts/2023-05-29-bidt-fellow.md

 ---
 layout: single
-title:  "I'll be joining the Graduate Center @BIDT_Muenchen"
+title:  "I'll be joining the Graduate Center @BIDT of the Bavarian Academy of Sciences"
 ---
-This site is currently under construction.
-Stay tuned for updates.
-You might also want to visit [my LMU Website](https://www.foundstat.statistik.uni-muenchen.de/personen/mitglieder/rodemann/index.html).